Two Giuliani associates linked to Ukraine investigations indicted on campaign finance charges

 Lev Parnas and Igor Fruman are accused of using a limited liability company to make political contributions related to American elections, in violation of FEC prohibitions against contributions from foreign nationals.
 Both men have been linked to Giuliani’s efforts to conduct investigations in Ukraine.

-“Parnas and Fruman, who had no significant prior history of political donations, sought to advance their personal financial interests and the political interests of at least one Ukrainian government official with whom they were working,” the indictment says.
+“Parnas and Fruman, who had no significant prior history of political donations, sought to advance their personal financial interests and the political interests of at least one Ukrainian government official with whom they were working,” the indictment, filed in the Southern District of New York, says.

+A federal law enforcement source told Fox News that Parnas and Fruman were arrested Wednesday at Dulles International Airport in Virginia.
+Attorney General Bill Barr has been "aware and supportive" of SDNY officials and knew that both men would be arrested and charged Wednesday, a senior Justice Department official told Fox News.

+Giuliani told Fox News that he represents Parnas and Fruman on a separate matter and called their arrest and indictment "timing suspect."
+He stated that he "will reveal relevant facts very very shortly."

 Parnas and Fruman created Global Energy Producers (GEP), and allegedly funneled money through the company.
 This included contributions of $325,000 and $15,000 to committees in May 2018, “to obtain access to exclusive policital events and gain influence with politicians,” the indictment says.
 They allegedly incorporated GEP around the time the contributions were made.

-According to FEC records, GEP contributed $325,000 in May 2018 to pro-Trump super PAC American First Action.
+"We take our legal obligations seriously and scrupulously comply with the law and any suggestion otherwise is false," the statement said.

+Both men are accused of making false statements in response to the FEC complaint, related to the nature of GEP and the contribution.

-Additionally, contributions from Fruman were allegedly made in Parnas’ name to get around federal contribution limits.
+Additionally, contributions from Fruman were allegedly made in Parnas’ name to get around federal contribution limits, and several contributions were made under the name "Igor Furman" instead of "Fruman," allegedly "to conceal the source of the funds and to evade federal reporting requirements."

-A federal law enforcement source told Fox News that Parnas and Fruman were arrested Wednesday at Dulles International Airport in Virginia.